dojo/docs/dojo/store.rst

 query(query, options)                             Queries the store using the provided query.

                                                   The returned value should be an array or a promise with forEach, map, filter, reduce, subscribe, and optional close and watch methods, and a total property (the total may be a promise).
-The options parameter is modeled after the Dojo Data keywordArgs and may include:
+The options parameter may include the following properties (all our optional):

                                                   * start - Starting offset
                                                   * count - Number of objects to return
-                                                  * sort - Follows the Dojo Data sort definition
-                                                  * queryOptions - Follows the Dojo Data queryOptions definition
+                                                  * sort - This is an array of sort definitions, where each definition contains an "attribute" property indicating which property to sort on and a "descending" property indicating the direction of sort.
+For example: [{attribute:"price, descending: true}].
+If the sort parameter is omitted, then the natural order of the store may be applied if there is a natural order.

-put(object, options)                              Saves the given object. options.id (optional) indicates the identifier.
+put(object, options)                              Saves the given object.
+The (optional) options argument may be an object with the following properties (each of these is optional and advisory, stores are not required to implement or respond to each property):
+                                                  * id - Indicates the identity of the object if a new object is created
+                                                  * before - If the collection of objects in the store has a natural ordering, this indicates that the created or updated object should be placed before the object specified by the value of this property.
+                                                  * parent - If the store is hierarchical (with single parenting) this property indicates the new parent of the created or updated object.
+                                                  * overwrite - If this is provided as a boolean it indicates that the object should or should not overwrite an existing object.
+A value of true indicates that a new object should not be created, the operation should update an existing object.
+A value of false indicates that an existing object should not be updated, a new object should be created (which is the same as an add() operation).
+When this property is not provided, either an update or creation is acceptable.

-add(object, options)                              Create a new object. options.id (optional) indicates the identifier.
+add(object, options)                              Create a new object.
+The (optional) options argument is defined the same as put() (except overwrite is assumed to be false).

 remove(id)                                        Delete the object by id.